-I mean, if you drain both their physical and mental energy; they just don’t have the drive to act up.
-It helps keep them balanced and burns off excess energy they would use to otherwise act up.
+I mean, if you drain both their physical and mental energy, they don’t have the drive to act up.
+It helps keep them balanced and burns off excess energy they would use to act up otherwise.

 Depending on the breed, you must exercise your dog daily.
-If you don’t, then don’t complain when they have excess energy they need to drain and they randomly start sprinting inside the house, tearing up your carpet or hardwood flooring in the process.
+If you don’t, then don’t complain when they have excess energy they need to drain, and they randomly start sprinting inside the house, tearing up your carpet or hardwood flooring in the process.

-But exercise while very important, should be separate from the walk.
+But exercise, while very important, should be separate from the walk.
 If you wish to take your dog to the dog park where they can run riot and drain their energy with other dogs, that’s great!

-I see it all the time and I’ve worked with high energy dogs (like this gorgeous girl here) many times and here’s what I did: morning walk for 40-50 minutes, exercise with a ball in the middle of the day or dog park visit then another 45 minute walk in evening.
-Best behaved German Shepherd you’ll ever see.
+I see it all the time, and I’ve worked with high energy dogs (like this gorgeous girl here) many times, and here’s what I did: morning walk for 40-50 minutes, exercise with a ball in the middle of the day, or dog park visit then another 45-minute walk in the evening.

 Here’s a good tip to practice that will particularly help stop your dog from running out the front door: